jjungreithmeir/alanda-demo/DOCUMENTATION.md

 ## Introduction

-- Tomcat is used as webserver as no specific
+- Camunda Run is used for this exercise
+- Networking is done via docker links/hostname

 ---